Education Program from 2 to 18+ years

 "At CASP we believe that all people with different abilities can learn if taught with the correct individualized procedures."

 The program is aimed at people with different abilities (autism, Down syndrome, cerebral palsy or developmental delay) from 2 years of age to 18 years and onwards.

-Here are some examples of skills that are taught, according to the age and priorities of each student:
+Here are some examples of skills that are taught: